griffithlab/pVACtools/docs/pvacfuse/output_files.rst

      - Pass if Best Transcript is expressed
      - ``Expr < expn_val``
    * - Problematic Position Criteria
-     - Best Peptide contains a problematic amino acid as defined by the ``--problematic-amino-acids`` parameters
+     - Best Peptide does not contains a problematic amino acid as defined by the ``--problematic-amino-acids`` parameters
      - ``Prob Pos == None``